ccollie/valkey-rfc/TimeSeries.md

 Support for a time series data type in Valkey is essential for developers who need to store and query time series data.
 Redis Ltd.‘s TimeSeries module is published under a proprietary license, hence cannot be distributed freely with ValKey.

-We propose a Rust based implementation to allows for better memory management, performance and safety.
+We propose a [Rust](https://www.rust-lang.org/) based implementation to allows for better memory management, performance and safety.

 ## Design Considerations

 The ValkeyTimeSeries module brings a time series module data type to Valkey and provides commands to create time series, operate on them (add sample, query, perform aggregations, compactions, downsampling and joins, etc).
 It allows customization of properties of each series (compression, retention, compactions, etc) through commands and configurations.
-It also allows users to back up & restore time series (through RDB load and save).

--- todo: discuss use of threads for parallelism and background tasks (series and index compaction, index maintenance, etc) -- efficient memory management (interning for labels, ART, which allows for prefix compression, Roaring Bitmaps to store series ids)
+We aim to be efficient both in memory usage and performance.
+This is achieved through:
--- efficient filtering and indexing
+* use of parallelism and background tasks where appropriate (series compactions, index maintenance, etc)

-When a user adds a sample (e.g. TS.ADD) to the series, the item is either appended to the last chunk, or upserted into a prior chunk
+* efficient memory management (interning for labels, index prefix compression, Roaring Bitmaps for series ids)
-(out-of-order inserts are allowed).
+* efficient filtering and indexing

-We have the following terminologies / properties:
+We have the following terminologies:
 * TimeSeries Object: The top level structure representing the data type.
 It contains meta data and a list of lower-level chunks containing the actual sample data.
 * Sample: A tuple of timestamp and value.